 A Stephen Minister is not

 How do you get the help of a Stephen Minister?

 A person – either you or someone you know – is going through a difficult time and is in need of someone to walk with for awhile.
 The referrals coordinator learns about this need for care – from a pastor or from the person in need.
 The referrals coordinator talks with the person about Stephen Ministry.
 With the person’s permission,he or she is assigned a Stephen Minister to meet with weekly or on a mutually agreed upon frequency.

 DO YOU NEED A PLYMOUTH STEPHEN MINISTER?

-Make a confidential request by calling LeAnn Stubbs, Minister of Care and Welcome, at 515.255.3149, contacting her at email@example.com or using the web form on the Need a Minister? page.
+Make a confidential request by emailing LeAnn Stubbs, Minister of Care and Connection, or calling her at 515.255.3149.

 Questions about becoming a Stephen Minister can be answered by LeAnn Stubbs, any other Stephen Leader, or any Stephen Minister.
 Look for them at worship.
 They wear blue and white name badges.